 Denise received her bachelor's degree in Biology with a concentration in Cellular and Molecular studies and a minor in Chemistry from Tennessee State University.
 She then went on to receive a master's degree in Physiology and Biophysics from the University of Louisville.
 Denise has been with Aurora since June 2015.

 Monica received her Bachelor of Science degree in Biological Sciences from UW-Parkside in 2011.
 Her previous research experience was related to understanding the molecular mechanisms that underlie Parkinson's disease.
 Monica joined the Regenerative Medicine Center in September 2015 and is currently working with a team that is trying to develop regenerative therapies to improve outcomes in patients with neurological disease.

-Research Associate, Senior & Data Coordinator, Stem Cell Transplant
+Research Technologist, Senior & Data Coordinator, Stem Cell Transplant

 Kate received her bachelors degree in Biological Sciences with a focus in Molecular Biology from UW-Parkside.
 She has been an Aurora caregiver since 2000, previously working in the Transplant Research Lab at Aurora St. Lukes Medical Center acquiring several publications.
 She joined the Regenerative Medicine Center in 2008.
 She is a part of the Autologous Stem Cell Transplant program and also works on various clinical trials.

 Deborah received her Bachelor of Arts in Psychology from Marquette University.
 She comes to the Aurora team with more than 25 years of experience in biomedical research, has peer reviewed publications and has presented at scientific meetings.
 She has been with Aurora since August 2014.